NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mountain Quake.md

 * * *

 You stomp, shaking the earth beneath you.
 Creatures on the ground within a 20-foot emanation take damage equal to your Strength modifier (minimum 0), with a Fortitude check save against your class DC.
-On a failure, they also fall [[Conditions/Prone|Prone]].
+On a failure, they also fall [[Prone|Prone]].
 After you use this action, you can't use it again for 1d4 rounds.

 * * *